insoln/mm-oidc/docs/USER_GUIDE.md

 ### Step-by-step

 1. **Download the plugin package**
   - Preferred: grab the latest signed archive from [GitHub Releases](https://github.com/insoln/mm-oidc/releases) (`mm-oidc.tar.gz`).
-   - Alternate: run `make package` and copy `build/plugins/mm-oidc.tar.gz` to the host that can access System Console.
+  - Need to build from source?
+Follow the packaging steps in [docs/DEVELOPER_GUIDE.md](DEVELOPER_GUIDE.md).
 2. **Provision (or reuse) a confidential client in your IdP**
   - Follow the dedicated Keycloak instructions in [docs/KEYCLOAK_SETUP.md](docs/KEYCLOAK_SETUP.md) or replicate them for your IdP of choice.
    - Required mappers: `preferred_username`, `given_name`, `family_name`, `full_name`, `email`, and (optionally) a client-role mapper that emits `system_admin`.